hayeah/sike-react-course/project-init/index.md

 # Publish To GitHub

 Let's push this project to GitHub so everyone can see it.
 My username is `hayeah`.
-You'll need to change it to your own GitHub username.
+You'll need to use your own username for the examples below.

+First, go on GitHub to [create a new repository](https://github.com/new).
+Call it `sikeio-ilovereact`.
+Then add the remote repo: